suhasmaddali/suhasmaddali/README.md

 * It is important for the company to determine whether the newly asked questions are __similar__ to the ones that were asked before.
 * This would save a lot of __memory__ and __resources__ on the part of Quora.
 * With the aid of Machine Learning, it is possible to predict whether the newly asked questions are similar to the older ones.
-* Once the predictions are performed, the answers to the previous questions are merged saving a lot of time and, memory and resources by the company.
+* Once the predictions are performed, the answers to the previous questions are merged saving a lot of time, memory, and resources by the company.

 ## 👀👁 My Computer Vision Projects